Is your animal hospital busier than ever? 3 solutions for coping with increased client demand

 Where is increased veterinary demand coming from?
 Two key factors

 To start, we looked at the main drivers attributed to this increase.

 The #1 reason hospitals reported was strong demand from new pet parents.
-We’ve written previously about the surge in pet adoptions resulting from Covid.
-In some cases, animal shelters have reported adoption rates doubling and even quadrupling.
+Previously, this demand was attributed to a surge in pet adoptions resulting from Covid.

 Client acquisition from other animal hospitals

 What really surprised us though was the second highest driver of increased client demand – as revealed by our survey: new clients coming from other hospitals was listed as the second greatest source of new revenue.

 Covid introduced a host of challenges for all animal hospitals that made many practices less efficient than before.
 The hospitals that could adapt to these challenges were able to see more patients, including patients from other hospitals that were unable to adapt.